 We do not publish submissions from employees of independent research companies or think tanks.
 We also do not publish paid or unpaid public relations pieces.

 Our aim, and commitment to our audience, is to provide a fact-based, nonpartisan, editorially independent forum.

 Types of Submission

 Citizen Critics podcasts are the multimedia dimension of the work of Citizen Critics.
-They are produced approximately once per month, and each podcast will focus on a current issue in rhetoric and politics, broadly speaking, for analysis.
+They are produced approximately every other month, and each podcast will focus on a current issue in rhetoric and politics, broadly speaking, for analysis.
 Podcasts can be anywhere from 15 to 60 minutes in length, depending upon the topic and participants.
 Each podcast will feature experts in topical areas of the podcast’s focus and will be guided by a host, providing context and grounding for the rhetorical controversies covered in the podcast.
-Those with ideas for a podcast or interested in hosting or appearing on a Citizen Critics podcast should contact one of the associate editors, Heather Ashley Hayes ([email protected]) or Michael J. Steudeman ([email protected]).
+Those with ideas for a podcast or interested in hosting or appearing on a Citizen Critics podcast should contact associate editor Heather Ashley Hayes ([email protected]).